nanocurrency/nano-docs/docs/integration-guides/the-basics.md

 ### Difficulty Multiplier

-Relative difficulty, or difficulty multiplier, describes how much more value a PoW has compared to another, or the base threshold.
+Relative difficulty, or difficulty multiplier, describes how much more value a PoW has compared to another.
+In the node this is typically used to compare against the base threshold, often in relation to rework being performed or validated for the Dynamic PoW feature introduced in V19.0.

 A multiplier can be obtained with the following expression.